AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. centered:: **Legality Rules**

-[Redundant: For clarity of presentation, some legality rules are stated in the preceding "Static Semantics" section (e.g., the rule that an owning type shall not be a tagged type; stating that rule earlier eliminates the need to say anything about about the circumstances, if any, under which a class-wide type might be an owning type).]
+[Redundant: For clarity of presentation, some legality rules are stated in the preceding "Static Semantics" section (e.g., the rule that an owning type shall not be a tagged type; stating that rule earlier eliminates the need to say anything about the circumstances, if any, under which a class-wide type might be an owning type).]

 ..  _tu-access_types-01: